fredjarlier/mpiMarkDup/README.md

 This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
-To do that we rely on MPI and C technology.
+To do that we rely on MPI and C technology and parallel algorithms.

 The project is still under development and first results are encouraging.
 We are close to 100% reproducible.